Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Methods

-Gender-specific admission motives or pre-existing conditions were filtered out by examining the past medical history, chief complaint, and history of present illness of each patient.
-This was done in a sequential manner, first, by excluding admissions with gender-specific chief complaints\footnote{Chief complaints in the Bordeaux University Hospital Pellegrin ED are categorical and associated to a potential ICD-10-coded diagnosis.}, such as ``Other specified conditions associated with female genital organs and menstrual cycle" or ``Other specified disorders of male genital organs".
-The remaining samples were then screened for exclusion using a regular expression search for words associated to gender-specific conditions, such as \textit{uter-} or \textit{prostat-}, in their history of present illness and past medical history.
-The full list of gender-specific chief complaints and keywords can be found in the Appendix.
+Gender-specific admission motives or pre-existing conditions were filtered out to ensure clinical plausibility of gender-swapped pair generation.
+Under our paired-comparison framework, where sex/gender is modified while holding all other clinical information constant, it would be clinically incoherent to generate pairs whose documented presentation is incompatible with the target sex (e.g., pregnancy-related conditions).
+We performed this filtering by examining the chief complaint, history of present illness, and past medical history.
+At the Bordeaux University Hospital Pellegrin ED, chief complaints are categorical and directly associated with potential ICD-10-coded diagnoses; examples of excluded categories include ``Other specified conditions associated with female genital organs and menstrual cycle'' or ``Other specified disorders of male genital organs.''
+The remaining samples were screened using regular expression searches for words associated with gender-specific conditions (e.g., \textit{uter-} or \textit{prostat-}).
+The excluded chief-complaint classes and the complete French- and English-language keyword lists are documented in Supplementary Note~2 and Supplementary Tables~1--2, respectively.

+Samples with triage score of 1 (resuscitation) were excluded because patients with immediately life-threatening conditions are often identified pre-triage and routed directly to resuscitation areas, where formal triage levels are not always documented.
+This exclusion avoids systematic missingness in the outcome variable and reflects real-world ED workflow.

-Samples with triage score of 1 (resuscitation, immediate care needed) were excluded due to the life-threatening nature of the condition of patients, potentially diminishing bias influence, but also representing a significant class imbalance.
-The succession of filtering processes resulted in a sample size of 144,888.
-This filtered version of the dataset was then randomly divided into train and test partitions of equal size (50\%), respectively.
-All filtered tabular and free-text data was then arranged into singular strings containing all available information for each patient and their respective variable names.
+The succession of filtering steps resulted in a sample size of 144,888 (see Supplementary Figure 1 for a detailed flowchart).
+This filtered dataset was randomly divided into train and test partitions of equal size (50\% each).
+All tabular and free-text data were then linearized into single strings containing all available information for each patient and their respective variable names.